 However, many marketers and entrepreneurs alike fall into the common trap of writing product descriptions that simply describe the products.
 This is a pitfall because a great product description needs to boost your product pages by selling your products to real people, not just acting as back-of-the-box dispenser information for search engines.

-Here are nine simple ways you can encourage visitors to your online store with product descriptions that sell.
+Here are seven simple ways you can encourage visitors to your online store with product descriptions that sell.

 1. Focus on your ideal buyer